Getting Started with Social Logins in ASP.NET Core

 // optionally call userManager.SignIn()

-// to setup additional claims apart from the ones
+// to set up additional claims apart from the ones

 // received from the social login